-1 Introduction
+1. Introduction

-An important concept of general system theory is that of decomposition, which allows a system to be broken down into smaller sub-systems to tackle its complexity, following a top-down approach.
-Conversely, interacting components may be coupled together resulting in a larger system following a bottom-up approach (Vangheluwe, 2008).
+An important concept of general system theory is that of decomposition, which allows a system to be broken down into smaller subsystems to tackle its complexity, following a top-down approach.
+Conversely, interacting components may be coupled together resulting in a larger system following a bottom-up approach [1].

-Zeigler et al. (2000) introduced the Theory of Modeling and Simulation (TMS), based on general system theory.
-Besides a framework which offers a precise description of the various entities involved in the modeling and simulation process, TMS provides a specification language for the modelling step called Discrete Event System Specification commonly known as DEVS.
-DEVS handles well modular and non-modular composition.
-With DEVS, modular systems interacts through I/O ports, whereas non-modular ones influences each other directly.
-While the former yields higher level of specification since it allows hierarchical construction, the latter remains interesting when modelling complex systems from bottom-up.

-In order to facilitate even more the modeling process TMS has saw emergence of multiple DEVS based formalism.
-Most of them have been established for a modular and hierarchical approach, such as FD-DEVS for model with finite state space (Hwang and Zeigler, 2009), Cell-DEVS for cellular automata (Wainer and Giambiasi, 2001), RT-DEVS for real-time modelling (Cho and Kim, 1998), ST-DEVS for stochastic modelling (Kofman and Castro, 2006).
-For non-modular approach, B.P.
-Zeigler introduced another DEVS based formalism, named multiDEVS (Zeigler et al., 2000).
+Zeigler et al. [2] introduced the Theory of Modeling and Simulation (TMS), based on general system theory.
+Besides a framework which offers a precise description of the various entities involved in the modeling and simulation process, TMS provides a specification language for the modeling step called discrete event system specification commonly known as DEVS.
+DEVS handles well modular and nonmodular composition.
+With DEVS, modular systems interact through I/O ports, whereas nonmodular ones influence each other directly.
+While the former yields higher level of specification since it allows hierarchical construction, the latter remains interesting when modeling complex systems from bottomup.
+In order to facilitate even more the modeling process TMS has saw emergence of multiple DEVS-based formalism.
+Most of them have been established for a modular and hierarchical approach, such as FD-DEVS for model with finite state space [3], Cell-DEVS for cellular automata [4], RT-DEVS for real-time modeling [5], and ST-DEVS for stochastic modeling [6].
+For nonmodular approach, Zeigler et al. introduced another DEVS-based formalism, named multiDEVS [2].

 Despite good extensibility properties, classic DEVS formalism has its own limitations.
-As with all other event scheduling approaches, it is up to the modeler to understand interactions between models and manage collisions that can occurs between events.
-Consequently, the behavior of the model can easily deviate from the expected one if such collisions are not properly managed (Chow and Zeigler, 1994).
-This issue prompted A.C.-H. Chow to propose PDEVS, which includes entities dedicated to event collision handling, but only for the modular approach.
+As with all other event scheduling approaches, it is up to the modeler to understand interactions between models and manage collisions that can occur between events.
+Consequently, the behavior of the model can easily deviate from the expected one if such collisions are not properly managed [7].
+This issue prompted Chow and Zeigler to propose PDEVS, which includes entities dedicated to event collision handling, but only for the modular approach.